apache/apisix/docs/en/latest/plugins/opa.md

 ### OPA service response to APISIX

 In the response, `result` is automatically added by OPA.
 The `allow` is indispensable and will indicate whether the request is allowed to be forwarded through the APISIX.
-The reason, headers, and status_code are optional and are only returned when you need to use a custom response, as you'll see in the next section with the actual use case for it.
+The `reason`, `headers`, and `status_code` are optional and are only returned when you need to use a custom response, as you'll see in the next section with the actual use case for it.

 ```json
 {